 Nature of hardship:

 Lenders will also review your previous mortgage statements to see how you handled your payments before you fell behind.
-If you made timely payments prior to financial hardship, it shows that you can get back on track once you have a mortgage modification.
-It is important to distinguish that this is not the same as your credit history.
-Your credit rating has nothing to do with qualifying for a loan modification!
+If you made timely payments prior to your hardship, it shows that you can get back on track once you have a mortgage modification.
+As such, it is important to distinguish that this is not the same as your credit history.
+Accordingly, it is important to note that your credit rating has nothing to do with qualifying for a loan modification!

 A good bank account shows two things.
 First, it shows that your spending habits were stable before you fell into hardship.
 It also provides further verification of your income and expenses, and that you have an emergency fund in case you fall behind again.

-Finally, your foreclosure defense attorney plays a big part in your application.
-You want someone who comes from a respectable firm, has a good track record (preferably in foreclosure prevention and loan modification), and has established contacts with all major lenders.
-A good foreclosure defense attorney will understand your case and negotiate until you reach a lasting solution.
+Finally, your foreclosure defense and loan modification attorney plays a big part in your application.
+You want an attorney who comes from a respectable firm, has a good track record (preferably in foreclosure prevention and loan modification), and has established contacts with all major lenders.
+A good foreclosure defense and loan modification attorney will understand your case and negotiate until you reach a lasting solution.